rchain/rchain/docker/node/README.md

 ```

 ## More Docker Commands
-The rest is helpful docker and docker-compose commands for managing docker resources for this application
+The rest of documentation is helpful docker and docker-compose commands for managing docker resources for this application.

 ### Docker-Compose Usage
 More docker-compose command usage